mhmirza/RAnalytics/README.md

 # Assignments

-To view the assignment prompt, data, code files for each, please click on the hyperlinks for folders below.
+To view the assignment code and output files for each, please click on the hyperlinks for folders below.

 I. Tabular Summaries and Data Cleaning: [Homework II](https://github.com/mhmirza/RAnalytics/tree/main/Homework%20II)